l0tus-biswas/request-talk/README.md

  <p>Appointly.com allows you to schedule one-on-one, round-robin, and group availability sessions.
 It also has a variety of handy features, such as Google Calendar integration, email notifications, buffers, time zone recognition, and so on.
 This is your gateway for professionally and effectively organising meetings, removing the stress of back-and-forth emails so you can get back to business.
 </p>

+### Meeting is simple now

+<p>Share the link to your Cal page and let people pick a time that works for them. </p>
+<p>Who has time to track and then send their availability to everyone for every meeting?</p>